-CO1: To acquaint the students with various quantitative techniques which are of great importance for quantitative decision-making.
+CO1- To acquaint the students with various quantitative techniques which are of great importance for quantitative decision-making.

-CO2: After completion of course, students will be acquainted with the application of statistical techniques in business decision making.
+CO2- After completion of course, students will be acquainted with the application of statistical techniques in business decision making.

-CO3: This course is an introduction to a broad range of mathematical techniques for solving problems that arise in management to allocate resources and their effective utilization.
+CO3- Introduction to a broad range of mathematical techniques for solving problems that arise in management to allocate resources and their effective utilization.

-CO4: To understand the concepts and techniques of Operations Research for business decision making and to acquire required skills to solve various problems in OR.
+CO4- To understand the concepts and techniques of Operations Research for business decision making and to acquire required skills to solve various problems in OR.

-Unit - A CO Mapping
+Unit - A

-Introduction to OR- Introduction & history of OR, Operations research in India, Nature of Operations research, Definition of operation research, Features of OR, OR & management decision making, Limitations of OR, Types of OR models, Principles of OR modeling, Typical applications of OR/scope of OR,
+Introduction to OR- Introduction & history of OR, Operations research in India,Nature of Operations research, Definition of operation research, Features of OR, OR & management decision making, Limitation of OR, Types of OR models, Principles of OR modeling, Typical applications of OR/scope of OR, Phases andprocesses of OR study/methodology of, operation research and Techniques/tools of operations research

-Phases and processes of OR study/ methodology of, operation research and Techniques/ tools of operations research
+Linear Programming: Problem Formulation & Graphical Method- Linear programming problems, History of LP, Definitions of LP, Basic requirements, Terminology of LP, Basic assumptions of LP, General form of LP problem, Applications of LP methods, Administrative applications of LP, Solution procedure of LPP, Formulation of LPP, Merits of LPP, Limitations of LPP,

-Linear Programming: Problem Formulation & Graphical Method- Linear programming problems, History of LP, Definitions of LP, Basic requirements, Terminology of LP, Basic assumptions of LP, General form of LP problem, Applications of LP methods, administrative applications of LP, Solution procedure of LPP, Formulation of LPP, Merits of LPP, Limitations of LPP, Convex set, Graphic method of solving LPP, Unbounded problem, Infeasible problem, Multiple optimal solutions
+Convex set, Graphic method of solving LPP, Unbounded problem, Infeasible problem, Multiple optimal solutions

-Simplex Method- Introduction, Steps in the solution of LPP by simplex method, Minimization problem by Big M method/Penalty method, Rules for simplex method for minimization problem, Simplex problem (Mixed constraints), Special cases in applying the simplex method, two phase simplex Method
+Simplex Method- Introduction, Steps in the solution of LPP by simplex method, Minimization problem by Big M method/Penalty method, Rules for simplex method for minimization problem, Simplex problem (Mixed constraints), Special cases in applying the simplex method, Two phase simplex method